cgalpin92/project-portfolio3-hangman/README.md

 - __Fixed Bugs__

-    - error in terminal when running the random word function.
+    - Error in terminal when running the random word function.
 When calling the random_word function had stated print(random.choice(all_words)), when calling this in the terminal received the error "name 'random' is not defined.
 Did you forget to import 'random'"?
         - imported random at the top of run.py
         - re-ran the function and this time function worked and random word was selected
         - re-ran the function a couple of times and each time a new random word was selected